Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Introduction

 \section{Introduction}

 In financial modeling, accurately capturing the stochastic behavior of asset prices is crucial for assessing risk, pricing derivatives, and guiding investment strategies.
-Standard models, such as the Black--Scholes model, while revolutionary, assume constant volatility and linear dynamics, limiting their ability to address real-world complexities, especially under volatile or turbulent market conditions.
-To better address these dynamics, researchers have turned to stochastic processes with flexible variance structures and regime-switching mechanisms, which allow models to adapt for shifting economic conditions and unexpected market events.
+Standard models, such as the Black--Scholes model, while revolutionary, assume constant volatility and linear dynamics, limiting their ability to address real-world complexities, especially under volatile or turbulent market conditions~\mbox{\cite{carr2017leverage,dumas1998implied}}.
+To better address these dynamics, researchers have turned to stochastic processes with flexible variance structures and regime-switching mechanisms, which allow models to adapt for shifting economic conditions and unexpected market events~\cite{jones2003nonlinear}.

-Among these advances, models incorporating constant elasticity of variance (CEV) have gained prominence for their ability to capture changing volatility patterns that depend on the asset price itself.
-The CEV model introduces a degree of elasticity that makes volatility proportional to the level of the underlying asset, capturing the empirically observed ``leverage effect'' seen in financial markets.
-However, while the CEV model has brought critical improvements, it remains limited in handling nonlinear dynamics and varying market conditions over time.
+Among these advances, models incorporating a constant elasticity of variance (CEV) have gained prominence for their ability to capture changing volatility patterns that depend on the asset price itself~\mbox{\cite{cox1975notes,cox1976valuation,jones2003nonlinear}}.
+The CEV model introduces a degree of elasticity that makes the volatility proportional to the level of the underlying asset, capturing the empirically observed the leverage effect seen in financial markets.
+However, while the CEV model has made critical improvements, it remains limited in handling nonlinear dynamics and varying market conditions over time~\cite{ahn1999parametric}.

-The nonlinear drift constant elasticity of variance (NLD-CEV) process builds on the flexibility of the CEV model, integrating a nonlinear drift component and regime-switching capability to adapt dynamically across market environments.
-This process is particularly suited for capturing the asymmetries and conditional heteroscedasticity that are characteristic of asset returns, where market regimes fluctuate according to changing economic conditions.
-The NLD-CEV model incorporates continuous-time finite-state Markov chains, allowing the process parameters to transition between different states.
-This regime-switching mechanism enables the model to adjust dynamically, accounting for sudden changes in volatility or drift, which are common in markets influenced by external shocks or cyclical shifts.
+The nonlinear drift constant elasticity of variance (NLD-CEV) process builds on the flexibility of the CEV model, integrating a nonlinear drift component and regime-switching capability to adapt dynamically across market environments~\cite{marsh1983stochastic}.
+This process is particularly suited for capturing the asymmetries and conditional heteroscedasticity that are characteristic of asset returns, where market regimes fluctuate according to changing economic conditions \mbox{\cite{ahn1999parametric,anderson2012continuous,chumpong2024closed}}.
+The NLD-CEV process incorporates continuous-time finite-state Markov chains, allowing the process' parameters to transition between different states.
+This regime-switching mechanism enables the model to adjust dynamically, accounting for sudden changes in volatility or drift, which are common in markets influenced by external shocks or cyclical shifts \mbox{\cite{boyarchenko2009american,zhu2012new}}.